 Having a reset button on your air conditioner gives you a simple way to reboot it if it breaks down, much like you would with your Wi-Fi router or computer.
 You may need to reset your thermostat if you’ve turned up your air conditioner but are still not getting chilly air.
 If the thermostat on your air conditioner isn’t working properly, it won’t be able to detect the temperature, and no matter how hard you crank the dials, you’ll never be cool.
-In such cases, it’s advisable to call an AC company in Gilbert.
+In such cases, it’s advisable to call an AC Company in Tucson, AZ.

 Thermostats are built to be long-lasting and dependable, but that does not mean they will never fail.
 If you encounter a problem with your air conditioner, the first thing you should do is reset the thermostat.
 Here are the steps to reset your air conditioning thermostat.

 To Reset Your Air Conditioner, Follow These Simple Procedures:

 Here are listed simple steps that you can follow, in order to reset your air conditioner:

 Turn off the Air Conditioner